PLATFORM · SHAREPOINT SITE MIGRATION

 The SharePoint platform page is about moving file libraries.
 This page is about moving a full SharePoint site — libraries, lists, content types, views, version history, site pages, web parts, and cross-tenant permissions — as a single coordinated job with the right phase ordering and the right honest trade-offs around what the Graph API can and cannot preserve.

 If you are consolidating tenants, spinning out a division, cleaning up after an acquisition, or just moving off a legacy SharePoint into a fresh tenant with proper Copilot governance, Site Migration is the path.
-It is what Full Site Migration (our ShareGate-parity product) is built on.
+It is the coordinated, schema-first workflow that underlies every full SharePoint site job we run.

 What Gets Migrated